Bronislava Nijinska: Teatro Colón in Buenos Aires: Le Baiser de la Fée, Opera choreographies

 Nijinska had presented at Teatro Colón in 1933 her ballet Le Baiser de la Fée [Kiss of the fairy], which she had first staged for Ida Rubinstein's Company in 1928.
-It was based on Hans Christian Andersen's fairy tale The Ice-Maiden.
+It was based on Hans Christian Andersen's 1861 fairy tale "The Ice-Maiden".
 Yet, in recreating the tale, music composer Igor Stravinsky had changed the eerie maiden into a fruitful Muse, inverting Andersen's original story in which the ice-maiden, disguised as a beautiful woman, attracts young men who are led to their death.

 In 1937 Nijinska returned to Buenos Aires for a reprise performance of Le Baiser de la Fée at the Stravinsky Festival.
 Ballet choreography she also created for dance scenes in operatic works that played at Teatro Colón.
 Accordingly, Nijinska worked with the music of various composers, e.g., Mussorgsky, Verdi, de Falla, and Wagner.

-'Markova-Dolin Ballet' in London, & Jamaica; (Markova later: Autumn Song)
+'Markova-Dolin Ballet' in London and Jamaica; (Markova later: Autumn Song)

 In 1937 Nijinska reprised her 1924 Les Biches for a performance by the Markova-Dolin troupe.
 "For six months during 1937 the troupe was creatively bolstered by the presence of Nijinska, who took charge of rehearsals and classes in addition to staging Les Biches and La Bien-Aimée."

 Alicia Markova was a leading ballerina of London.
 In 1935 she left the Vic-Wells ballet company of Ninette de Valois, where she had excelled in classical roles.
 She left to "form the Markova-Dolin Company (1935–1938), with Bronislava Nijinsky as chief choreographer."
 Irish dancer Anton Dolin had worked with Ballets Russes starting in 1921.
 Later he was the 'handsome swimmer' in Nijinska's 1924 Le Train Bleu.
 During the 1930s he became a frequent dance partner of Markova.
 He joined American Ballet Theatre in 1940.

 After the war, for the Markova-Dolin company Nijinska choreographed Fantasia, music by Schubert and Liszt.
 A one-act ballet it opened in 1947 at the Ward Theatre, Kingston, Jamaica.
 Costumes and decor were by Rose Schogel, principal dancers: Bettina Rosay and Anton Dolin.

 In the 1930s Nijinska gave Alicia Markova 'creative sessions' in ballet, including instructions for her own choreographies.
 In particular she taught Markova an early work of hers from Kiev: Autumn Song to music by Tchaikovsky.
 Nijinska had originally danced it barefoot wearing a tunic of her own design.
 In 1953 Markova performed this solo ballet for a variety show on NBC television.